fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/add-journal-dev.md

 ---
-title: Adding journal device to existing PX Nodes
+title: Adding journal device to existing Portworx nodes
 hidden: true
 keywords: journal device, kubernetes, k8s
-description: Discover how to add a journal device  to a PX node to increase performance.
+description: Discover how to add a journal device to a Portworx node to increase performance.
 ---

 ## Adding Journal Device to an existing node.